saakaifoundry/oddworks-android-sdk/README.md

 </application>
 ```

-Then you will need to specify the base Oddworks API endpoint.
-You can skip this part if you are using the non-enterprise Oddworks content service at `https://content.oddworks.io/v2`.
+Then, if you are using the enterprise Oddworks content service, you will need to add the `io.oddworks.apiBaseURL` meta-data.
+If you leave this out, the default endpoint will be used.
+See `Oddworks.DEFAULT_API_BASE_URL`.

 ```xml
 <application>